brechtvdv/Article-Open-Traffic-Lights/content/implementation.md

 </figcaption>
 </figure>

-There are two main strategies to publish live data: a publish/subcribe system where the data gets pushed to the client and HTTP polling where the client pulls data repeatedly.
+There are two main strategies to publish live data: a publish/subcribe system where an observation gets pushed to the client and HTTP polling where the client pulls a Linked Data Fragment repeatedly.
 The data publisher _must_ offer HTTP polling and _should_ offer pub/sub:

-* **HTTP polling**: a HTTP document containing one or more of the most recent observations is published (e.g. _https://lodi.ilabt.imec.be/observer/rawdata/latest _).
+* **HTTP polling**: a Linked Data Fragment which is a HTTP document containing one or more of the most recent observations (e.g. _https://lodi.ilabt.imec.be/observer/rawdata/latest _).
 An _ETag_ header must be added to enable HTTP caching.
 * **publish/subscribe**: every update corresponds with one observation like [](example-observation).
 Preferably, HTTP-based [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) _should_ be chosen.

-Historical data is similar to the HTTP polling document of live data, but a collection of past observations. [](#timeseries) shows that all observations are ordered on a time axis.
+Historical data is similarly published like the HTTP polling fragment of live data, but contains a collection of past observations. [](#timeseries) shows that all observations are ordered on a time axis.
 To allow a HTTP client to automatically discover older observations, a _hydra:previous_ link _must_ be added. _Hydra:next_ links _should_ be added to allow time range retrieval in both directions.
-Also, the URL of the document is identified using the datetime of it's first observation, e.g. https://opentrafficlights.org/spat/K648?time=2018-10-31T14:58:23.205Z.
+Also, the URL of the fragment is identified using the datetime of it's first observation, e.g. https://opentrafficlights.org/spat/K648?time=2018-10-31T14:58:23.205Z.

 <figure id="timeseries">
 <center>
 <img src="img/timeseries.svg">
 </center>
 <figcaption markdown="block">
-Timeseries are published as a paged collection of time sorted documents.
+Timeseries are published as a paged collection of time sorted Linked Data Fragments.
 </figcaption>
 </figure>

-Another feature that server _must_ expose is *[templated links](https://www.hydra-cg.com/spec/latest/core/#templated-links)* using the Hydra vocabulary: a client should be able to construct a URL to retrieve the document that contains observations around a certain *time*. [](#templated-link) gives an example of this control.
-The server _must_ redirect with a HTTP 302 status code to the closest document that has a timestamp before *time*.
-When there is no document before *time*, the last document gets returned.
+Another feature that server _must_ expose is *[templated links](https://www.hydra-cg.com/spec/latest/core/#templated-links)* using the Hydra vocabulary: a client should be able to construct a URL to retrieve the fragment that contains observations around a certain *time*. [](#templated-link) gives an example of this control.
+The server _must_ redirect with a HTTP 302 status code to the closest fragment that has a timestamp before *time*.
+When there is no fragment before *time*, the last fragment gets returned.

 <figure id="templated-link" class="listing">
 ````/code/templated-link.txt````